kiesraad/abacus/backend/README.md

 - `clap`: library for command-line argument parsing.
 - `quick-xml`: reading and writing EML_NL XML files.
 - `sha2`: generating a hash of the EML_NL XML files for inclusion in the PDF.
-- `hex`: converting hash bytes to a string for inclusion in the PDF.

 Additionally, the following development dependencies are used: